rreusser/loop-experiments/README.md

 ### What's next?

 Get/set notation is expensive and not particularly interesting.
 The next step is to move to more direct pointer indexing for ndarrays backed by actual arrays.
-This means tracking lvalues and rvalues through the for loops and hosting pointer-like arithmetic so that it's not redundant.
+This means tracking lvalues and rvalues through the for loops and hosting pointer-like arithmetic so that it doesn't compute index offets unnecessarily.
 Block indexing and for loop reordering for performance is also a reasonable extension, but requires careful tracking of index dependencies and a fair amount more footwork.

 Also next is creating a realistic workflow for making runtime decisions on which sort of indexing is necessary and for transforming the result back into cached functions.